The Opioid Settlement (and what it means to you)

 • Total number of opioid deaths in the jurisdiction; and

-• The volume of prescription opioids estimated to have been legally distributed by drug manufacturers within the jurisdiction.
+• The volume of prescription opioids is estimated to have been legally distributed by drug manufacturers within the jurisdiction.

 The idea behind this system is to allocate greater shares of the compensation fund to jurisdictions that have been hardest hit by opioid abuse.
 This certainly makes sense.

 That might be a little bit ambitious.
 Ultimately, this is all about compensation.
-The governments banding together have terrified the opioid manufacturers.
+The governments banding together have terrified opioid manufacturers.

 One well-known supporter of the settlement plan is U.S. District Judge Dan A. Polster in the Northern District of Ohio.
-Polster, who is currently overseeing more than 1,900 lawsuits surrounding the opioid crisis, has spoken out about the idea of a national settlement.
+Polster, overseeing more than 1,900 lawsuits surrounding the opioid crisis, has spoken out about the idea of a national settlement.
 He has called the plan a “novel approach” to the issue, commending its innovative nature and the possibility of providing much-needed relief to local governments around the country.

 The Growing American Opioid Crisis